dxc-technology/ansible-scaleio/README.md

 ## Usage Instructions

-Customize the roles and playbooks to your environment, you can use this to either Install ScaleIO or just enable the different modules on the nodes.
+Customize the roles and playbooks to your environment, you can use this to either to install ScaleIO or just enable the different modules on the nodes.
 ```
   ansible-playbooks -i hosts site.yml
 ```